businesshotelsdeveloper-dot/business-hotels/src/business-hotels-mcp/README.md

 # BusinessHotels.com Universal Agentic API (MCP)

 This is the official [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server for **BusinessHotels.com**.
-It provides autonomous AI agents with real-time access to live hotel inventory, rates, and booking capabilities.
+It provides autonomous AI agents with real-time access to live hotel inventory worldwide, rates, and booking capabilities.

 ---